Big Pink Loser

 - Deadpan Snarker: Squidward to Mr. Krabs during the "bubble money" scene.

-- Easily Forgiven/Idiot Houdini: It turns out Bubble Buddy is alive after all; still, the people of Bikini Bottom are pretty quick to forgive the entire thing after SpongeBob has managed to inconvenience everybody in town, including causing Scooter to drown when he left Bubble Buddy to dig him up.
+- Easily Forgiven: It turns out Bubble Buddy is alive after all; still, the people of Bikini Bottom are pretty quick to forgive the entire thing after SpongeBob has managed to inconvenience everybody in town, including causing Scooter to drown when he left Bubble Buddy to dig him up.

-- Fictional Holiday: Averted; despite the Narrators claim that SpongeBob made it up, Leif Erickson Day is in fact a holiday in real life.
+- Fictional Holiday: Averted; despite the French Narrator's claim that SpongeBob made it up, Leif Erikson Day is in fact a holiday in real life.

-- Jerkass Has a Point: Popping Bubble Buddy for skimping on a restaurant bill is a little harsh, but he does owe Mr. Krabs money, as bubble money is too susceptible to a burst.
+- Jerkass Has a Point: Popping Bubble Buddy for skimping on a restaurant bill is a little harsh, but he does owe Mr. Krabs money and bubble money isn't legal currency.

 - Kissed Keepsake: Pearl shakes hands with her celebrity crush Grubby Grouper and swears to never wash the hand.
-Then Bubble Buddy comes along, shakes it, and the soap on him causes it to be sparkly clean.
+Then Bubble Buddy comes along, shakes it, and the soap on him causes it to be sparkly clean, and Pearl bursts out sobbing.

 - Large Ham: (slo-mo) "NOOOOOOOOOOO" (slower) "OOOOOOOOOO" (even slower) "OOOOOOBLAGROBLORGRLBOABGLR-!!!!!"

-- Over Complicated Menu Order: Not only does Squidward have to make one of everything on the menu for Bubble Buddy, but Spongebob repeated makes him take the order back and fix it in increasingly specific (and eventually inane) ways."Here, one of everything!
+- Over Complicated Menu Order: Not only does Squidward have to make one of everything on the menu for Bubble Buddy, but Spongebob repeated makes him take the order back and fix it in increasingly specific (and eventually inane) ways.Squidward: Here!
+One of everything!
 No cheese, no crust, pickles to the left, four squirts of ketchup, wheat buns, non-dairy lettuce, and farm-raised tomatoes carnival-style!
-And if there's anything else I can do, please hesitate to ask!"
+And if there's anything else I can do, please hesitate to ask!

-- Pragmatic Anti-Hero: Squidward keeps the angry mob from attacking a lifeguard, not out of moral concerns, but because it's a waste of time.
-As he points out Bubble Buddy is the one causing trouble, so they should deal with him.
+- Pragmatic Anti-Villainy: Squidward keeps the angry mob from attacking a lifeguard, not out of the goodness of his heart, but because its not worth it and it would only make an already bad situation even worse.
+As he points out, Bubble Buddy is the one causing trouble, so they should deal with him instead.

 - Real After All: Bubble Buddy.